Adrenaline Trading 109.9% Higher This Week (ADN)

-Adrenaline (CURRENCY:ADN) traded flat against the US dollar during the 24-hour period ending at 23:00 PM Eastern on October 27th.
-Adrenaline has a total market capitalization of $10,408.00 and approximately $0.00 worth of Adrenaline was traded on exchanges in the last day.
-In the last week, Adrenaline has traded up 109.9% against the US dollar.
-One Adrenaline coin can now be bought for about $0.0008 or 0.00000013 BTC on major exchanges.
+Adrenaline (CURRENCY:ADN) traded flat against the dollar during the 24 hour period ending at 22:00 PM E.T. on November 3rd.
+Adrenaline has a total market cap of $10,408.00 and approximately $0.00 worth of Adrenaline was traded on exchanges in the last day.
+One Adrenaline coin can now be bought for approximately $0.0008 or 0.00000013 BTC on cryptocurrency exchanges.
+In the last week, Adrenaline has traded 109.9% higher against the dollar.

 About Adrenaline